-Following the legislations in 1970, Turks and Caicos Islands have consistently grown as a leading offshore centre.
-The finance services sector has benefitted significantly from the political and economic stability as well as strategic geographic location, thereby opening up job avenues for highly-skilled professionals.
+Following the legislation in 1970, Turks and Caicos Islands have consistently grown as a leading offshore centre.
+The financial services sector has benefitted significantly from the political and economic stability as well as strategic geographic location, thereby opening up job avenues for highly-skilled professionals.

 The government boasts a very successful open-arms inward investment policy, encouraging foreign companies to invest in a broad range of sectors, including tourism, financial services, agriculture, manufacturing, technology and fishing.